tijmenvangulik/ErgometerJS/README.md

 * Make a better conversions of some of the values which the ergometer returns.
 * Test the android version on a real phone (First need a phone for this!)
 * Write a demo of an app which can really be used. (now it)
-* reduce the ammount of code needed for registering simple commands.
-* Add more csafe commands
-* use promises instead of success and error parameters

 #Known problems